 Run Excel workbook offloading jobs on Azure nodes.
 As SP1 introduced the ability to run user-defined function offloading jobs on Azure nodes, SP2 introduces the ability to run Excel workbook offloading jobs on Azure nodes.
 This enables you to provision computing resources on demand for Excel jobs.
 The HPC Services for Excel features for user-defined function and workbook offloading are included in Azure nodes that you deploy as virtual machine nodes.
 Workbook offloading is not supported on Azure nodes that you deploy as worker nodes.

 Automatically run configuration scripts on new Azure nodes.
 In SP2, you can create a script that includes configuration commands that you want to run on new Azure node instances.
 For example, you can include commands to create firewall exceptions for applications, set environment variables, create shared folders, or run installers.
 You upload the script to Azure Storage, and then specify the name of the script in the Azure node template.
-The script runs automatically as part of the provisioning process, both when you deploy a set of Azure nodes and when a node is reprovisioned automatically by the Windows Azure system.
+The script runs automatically as part of the provisioning process, both when you deploy a set of Azure nodes and when a node is reprovisioned automatically by the Microsoft Azure system.
 If you want to configure a subset of the nodes in a deployment, you can create a custom node group to define the subset, and then use the %HPC_NODE_GROUPS% environment variable in your script to check for inclusion in the group before you run the command.

 Connect to Azure nodes with Remote Desktop.
 In SP2, you can use Remote Desktop to help monitor and manage Azure nodes that are added to the HPC cluster.
 As with on-premises nodes, you can select one or more nodes in HPC Cluster Manager and then click Remote Desktop in the Actions pane to start a connection with the nodes.
 By default, this action is available with Azure Virtual Machine roles, and can be enabled for Azure Worker roles if remote access credentials are supplied in the node template.